Nagoya University

 (2)

 Acquiring foundational knowledge and relevant skills in the field of agricultural science: In the first and second years, students take foundational courses in biology, chemistry, and physical and mathematical sciences that are required in all three departments.
-Students also acquire foundational knowledge by taking classes including Principles of Bioagricultural Sciences (a foundational course that raises students’ awareness of issues related to food, the environment, and public health).
+Students also acquire foundational knowledge by taking classes including Principles of Bioagricultural Sciences (a foundational course that raises students’ awareness of issues related to food, the environment, and public health), and Guide to Information Literacy (an information education course).

 (3)